André Bjerke: Mystery novels and short stories

 His mystery novels were influenced by his interest in psychoanalysis.
-His first mystery novel, Nattmennesket was published in 1941.
-In this novel he introduced the psycho analyst Kai Bugge who claims that a psychologist is more able to solve a real crime than a police officer.
+His first mystery novel, Nattmennesket ("The Night Person") was published in 1941.
+In this novel he introduced the psychoanalyst Kai Bugge who claims that a psychologist is more able to solve a real crime than a police officer.
 After a particularly hideous murder, Bugge and police officer Hammer, join forces to solve the impossible mystery.
 Where Hammer looks for material clues and interviews the suspects about things like motive and alibis, Bugge makes an analytical approach.

+The author also used his pen-name of Bernhard Borge for a character who narrates the novels.

-De dødes tjern from 1942 was made into a film in 1958, directed by Kåre Bergstrøm (1911–1976).
+De dødes tjern ("The Lake of the Dead") from 1942 was made into a film in 1958, directed by Kåre Bergstrøm (1911–1976).
 This novel is also featured by Kai Bugge in opposition to literary critic, Gabriel Mørk and policeman, Harald Gran.
 The three accompanied by author Bernhard Borge, his wife and Gran's fiancée visit the scene of a suicide.
 The deceased had left a diary in which he revealed his growing obsession by the pond, which ends with a confession that he has no choice but to commit suicide by drowning himself.
 During the investigation it turns out that visitors are not immune to the forces that abode in the pond.

-In 1947, he published Døde menn går i land.
+In 1947, he published Døde menn går i land ("Dead Men Come Ashore").
 This is the only one of his full novels that does not star Kai Bugge, but the conflict between a traditional solver of mysteries and those who dabbles in paranormal phenomena is a central motif in the novel.
 Arne Krag-Andersen has bought a famously haunted house on the southern coast of Norway.
 There is a curse on the manor: Any one who tries to change anything whatsoever with the house or its contents, will die a violent death.
 American minister Pahle is deeply fascinated by satanism and claims that a satanic cult was connected to the house.
 A deserted Estonian ship found outside the shore adds to the atmosphere.